akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "Yes," Beatrice breathed.
 "Can you tell me—"

 "Of course."
 Avice's smile was sharp.
 "Go back through the courtyard, past the kitchens.
 There's a door on your left.
-Don's miss it: it's the third one."
+Don't miss it: it's the third one."

 Beatrice turned, ready to run.